Hungarian Revolution of 1956: Deposing the communist government

 On 23 October, Gerő asked for the USSR's military intervention in order "to suppress a demonstration that was reaching an ever-greater and unprecedented scale", which threatens the national security of the Hungarian People's Republic.
 To that end, the USSR already had planned the invasion and occupation of Hungary, and the political purging of Hungarian society.
 At 02:00 on 24 October 1956, Soviet defence minister Georgy Zhukov ordered the Red Army to occupy Budapest – the capital city of a Warsaw Pact country.

 Kossuth Lajos Street seen from Ferenciek Square: anti-Soviet demonstrators march in protest against the USSR's control of Hungary, 25 October 1956.

 The corpse of a communist officer killed defending the headquarters of the Hungarian Communist Party, Republic Square, Budapest.

 Anti-communist Hungarian revolutionaries amid the damaged buildings of Budapest, November 1956.

 By 12:00 on 24 October, Red Army tanks were stationed outside the parliament building, and Red Army soldiers held the bridges and crossroads that controlled access to Budapest, while Hungarian revolutionaries barricaded streets to defend their city from the Red Army.
 Also on that day, Imre Nagy became prime minister in place of András Hegedüs.
 In a national radio broadcast, Nagy asked a ceasefire between the Red Army and the Hungarian Revolutionaries, and agreed to initiate postponed political reforms decided in 1953.
 Despite the pleas of Nagy, groups of revolutionaries in Budapest armed themselves and continually fought the Red Army.

+At around 3 p.m. on October 24, there were still approximately four thousand armed demonstrators at the Radio building.
+They demanded the removal of Ernő Gerő.
+A. Mikoyan and M. Suslov communicated this fact to the party leadership in Moscow in a telegram.